Give everyone a pleasant, satisfying, and unforgettable Italian dining experience with classic, delicious, and hearty Spaghetti Bolognese!

 - Frying pan: Coat the pasta with sauce in this non-stick wok.

-- Splatter guard: This splatter screen prevents messy clean-ups.
+- Splatter guard: This splatter screen prevents stains on your tiles.

 - Blender.
 Blend the peppers in the blender.